Filamentous carbon: Synthesis

 Filamentous carbon can also be synthesized by cracking methane.
 The product is then gasified by hydrogen.
 In the experiment that discovered this, a nickel particle was used as the metal particle for the filament.
 The filament precipitates on the nickel particle's "support side".

 Filamentous carbon can also form when acetylene decomposes on films of palladium and silicon dioxide.
 However, filamentous carbon does not form on the palladium and silicon dioxide films if they are preheated with hydrogen at temperatures of 597 C. This is because in those conditions, the palladium and silicon dioxide react to form palladium silicide.
 Iron and silicon dioxide together also act as a catalyst for formation of the structures.
 Sometimes, iron silicate forms during this reaction.

-Another experiment showed that filamentous carbon can form when carbon monoxide is disproprionated over cobaltosic oxide.
+Another experiment showed that filamentous carbon can form when carbon monoxide is disproportionated over cobaltosic oxide.
 In the experiment, a heated carburizing gas mixture was sent over powdered cobaltosic oxide.
 Filamentous carbon is the main deposit that forms from this reaction when it is carried out at 600 C.

 When chlorobenzene is hydrodechlorinated over nickel and silica, highly ordered structures of filamentous carbon form.
 When potassium and bromine are present, this reaction can occur at temperatures as low as 280 C. This is because the potassium and bromine aided in restructuring the active sites, thus causing destructive chemisorption of the reactant and also causing the a precipitate of carbon to form.
 Adding potassium hydroxide to the mixture of nickel and silica in the reaction made little change to the yield of the reaction.
 However, the addition of potassium bromide significantly increased the yield.
 Other alkali metal bromides also allow the reaction and the formation of filamentous carbon to occur.
 Such alkali metal bromides include cesium bromide.

 Filamentous carbon can also be synthesized by decomposing chromium carbide at 100 to 200 megapascals and 350 C to 800 C. It has also been formed with a catalyst of cobalt and aluminum phosphate at 2 megapascals and 220 C to 240 C. The presence of ruthenium in this reaction lessens the yield of filamentous carbon.